otiai10/gosseract/README.md

 1. [tesseract](https://github.com/tesseract-ocr/tesseract/wiki), including library and headers
 2. `go get github.com/otiai10/gosseract`

+Check [Dockerfile](https://github.com/otiai10/gosseract/blob/master/Dockerfile) for more detail of installation, or you can just try by `docker run -it --rm otiai10/gosseract`.

 # Test

 For basic test, install [mint](https://github.com/otiai10/mint) by `go get github.com/otiai10/mint` then `go test`.
 It requires tesseract-ocr and its library and header files installed on local machine.